AmurOS/AmurOS/README.md

 # AmurOS
-A new Russian operating system!
+A new opensource Russian operating system!

+`You can contribute to it btw :)`